tstefanich/p5js-snippets.sublime-completions/README.md

 p5js-snippets.sublime-completions
 =================================

-A [p5.js](http://p5js.org/) addon for Submlime to allow for syntax highlighting and autocompletion in Sublime Text.
+A [p5.js](http://p5js.org/) add-on for Sublime to allow for syntax highlighting and autocompletion in Sublime Text.

 How to Install
 --------------